ARTS-Laboratory/Paper-Real-time-Structural-Model-Updating-using-Local-Eigenvalue-Modification-Procedure/README.md

 ![error_minimization2](https://user-images.githubusercontent.com/69466658/183679692-5af63bb4-afc1-4b92-80cb-8a89e4e9ab6f.jpg)

-for the figure above, when using the error minimization strategy, the roller would move and fluctuate, producing abrupt transitory errors in most cases.
+For the figure above, when using the error minimization strategy, the roller would move and fluctuate, producing abrupt transitory errors in most cases.
 But the estimations improved with the use of a Bayesian search space.
 When using the bounded regression technique, estimation fluctuation decreased during roller movement but not during stationary times.

 As the number of nodes used in the model increases, the estimation became better and less error is observed in the model update results as shown below.